-A beautiful old structure in the midst of many contemporary buildings, the Legislative Council Building adds an old-fashioned touch to the Central area.
+A beautiful old structure in the midst of many contemporary buildings, the Court of Final Appeal Building adds an old-fashioned touch to the Central area.

-Designed by British architect Sir Aston Webb, Legco was completed in 1912.
+Designed by British architect Sir Aston Webb, the Court of Final Appeal Building was completed in 1912.
 Aston’s esteemed reputation deemed him the right person for designing this grand building.
-Before building Legco, he was responsible for the design of the eastern facade of Buckingham Palace as well as a portion of the Victoria and Albert Museum, both in London.
+Earlier, he was responsible for the design of the eastern facade of Buckingham Palace as well as a portion of the Victoria and Albert Museum, both in London.

-The exterior of the Legislative Council Building is one of Hong Kong’s “declared monuments”.
-It’s especially impressive when lit up during the evening hours and when the trees around Legco twinkle during Christmas time.
+The exterior of the Court of Final Appeal Building is one of Hong Kong’s “declared monuments”.
+It’s especially impressive when lit up during the evening hours and when the trees around the building twinkle during Christmastime.